 We’re so glad you want to stay with the game and improve your simming frequency!
-You’re a vital member of our crew and a valued member of the community, and we want to find ways to make this work for you.
+You’re a vital member of our crew and a valued member of the community, and we want to make this work for you.

 As soon as possible, please read through this entire page and complete the form at the bottom.